- Open Access

 Electronic supplementary material

-Additional file 4: S. oleracea Rubisco, purified using IEC.
+Additional file 4: Circular dichroism spectra of S. oleracea Rubisco, purified using IEC.
 Rubisco purified using IEC was run at 25°C at a concentration of 0.2 mg/mL.
 Data are shown as an average molar ellipticity [θ] of 3 biological repeats.
 (PNG 22 KB)

 Authors’ original submitted files for images